DavidDuwaer/Coloquent/README.md

     .with('students')                       // eager loads related models
-    .with('schools.address')                // eager loads directly and indirectly related models .get()                                  // submits the HTTP request, returns an ES6 Promise .then(function (coloquentResponse) {    // response is turned into full-fledged, interrelated models
+    .with('schools.address')                // eager loads directly and indirectly related models .get()                                  // submits the HTTP request, returns an ES6 Promise .then(function (coloquentResponse) {
-        // do stuff with response
+        // do stuff with response of full-fledged, interrelated Teacher, Student, School and Address objects });
-    });
 ```